SharliM/iriscodsoft/README.md

 2. Install the required dependencies:

-3. Run the Jupyter Notebook `iris_classification.ipynb` to train the model and visualize the results.
+3. Run the Jupyter Notebook `iris.ipynb` to train the model and visualize the results.

 ## License